 Constant echoes of those very unglamorous words ‘baby wipes’.
 That is what we heard from nearly every festival goer we interviewed for our Sea Sessions live blog, as you’ll see in the video below.

-3. Don’t lose your friends.
-No matter what event you’re at, people can end up going off and doing their own thing and remain missing for several hours on end or accidentally dropping their phone in a Mojito.
+No matter what event you’re at, people can end up going off and doing their own thing and remain missing for several hours on end or accidentally drop their phone in a drink.
 Whatever the possibility, have a meet up time and place (several hours in advance) in case you get separated so that no one ends up having to wander around on their own unsure of where they are going or where you could be waiting for them.